-The Gardiner Chamber of Commerce serves our community through developing local tourism while endorsing stewardship of the Yellowstone Ecosystem.
+The Gardiner Chamber of Commerce's mission is to serve our community through developing local tourism while endorsing stewardship of the Yellowstone Ecosystem.

 Board of Directors

-Trina is very passionate about sharing her love of the great outdoors and the abundant wildlife that call it home with the many visitors to the area.
-In her free time she enjoys exploring the area while hiking with her dog or while riding her favorite horse
+Trina is very passionate about sharing her love of the great outdoors and the abundant wildlife that calls it home with the many visitors to the area.
+In her free time, she enjoys exploring the area while hiking with her dog or while riding her favorite horse.

 Billie Taylor worked as a wrangler and corral manager in Yellowstone National Park for a decade and has been actively involved in the Gardiner community since 2006.
 After seasonal jobs in the horseback realm took her all over the Rocky Mountains and Pacific Northwest, she was drawn back to the heart of Montana and the wildness of Yellowstone National Park.
 Purchasing and operating Yellowstone Roughriders was her calling, fitting together the puzzle pieces of her passions for people, horses, and business together.

 A native of Gardiner, MT, Zondra has traveled the world and lived abroad, but has always returned to the mountains of Montana – her favorite place in the world.